Within your contact page, you can see (6) six columns that give you relevant information to ultimately manage your contacts. These are the following:

 Note: Putting someone in DNC means the contact will never be put in any automation or bulk SMS.
 You also cannot un-DNC contact.
 Learn more about this here (link to engaging your contacts)

 Lines.
 Contacts can engage in different lines at different times.
+Enable the Initial Line button to see which line you initially engage with your contact.
 It could be your mainline or another Aloware number.
 In this criteria, you can filter the contacts that have engagement on a particular line.
 You can select multiple lines in your filter.

 Users.
 You can filter and see contacts specifically owned by a user.
 You can select multiple users.